projectcalico/calico/docs/source/calico-neutron-api.rst

 Tab: Network -> Routers
 ^^^^^^^^^^^^^^^^^^^^^^^

-Tenants should not be able to create routers, as they serve no purpose in a Calico network.
+Tenants should be prevented from creating routers, as they serve no purpose in a Calico network.
 See :ref:`neutron-api-routers` for more.

 Section: Admin
 ~~~~~~~~~~~~~~